Makunda/DeepLearningASL/README.md

-# Deep Learning ASL Project
+# Deep Learning ASL Project: Object Recognition, Tracking and Trajectory prediction
-# Object Recognition, Tracking and Trajectory prediction
+Acceleration of the decision making process in an autonomous car context, by multithreaded interpolation of image recognition from onboard video, and element tracking with trajectory prediction

 ## Purpose of the study
 The visual tracking of objects is increasingly becoming a very important issue as tracking algorithms have made major advances with Deep Learning algorithms.
 Today, several methods are available to perform visual tracking tasks and data analysis.